silviucpp/uuid2bin/README.md

 The functions are:
 - `uuid_to_bin` - convert a uuid string into the ordered binary format
-- `bin_to_uuid` - convert the ordered binary format into the uuid string  (you can use a second parameter in case you don't want the dashes as well)
+- `bin_to_uuid` - convert the ordered binary format into the uuid string

+Both function accept as second parameter 0 or 1 in order to know if dash is included.
+Sometimes in applications you might need the UUID without the dashes.
+By default dash is expected.

 #### Compilation